$1000 for one glorious poem

 - Entry fee: $40 for up to 3 poems (includes a 1-year Canadian subscription or renewal to The New Quarterly).
 Additional poems are $5 each.

-- Submissions must be unpublished, nor can they be accepted for publication elsewhere.
+- Submissions must be unpublished, nor can they have been accepted for publication elsewhere.

 - Submissions are accepted online only.

-- Entries may be accompanied by a brief paragraph describing the event that occasioned the poem.
+- Entries may be accompanied by a few lines describing the event that occasioned the poem, or the poem can be left to speak for itself.

 - Entrants must be Canadian (citizen or resident).